audreyfeldroy/cookiecutter-css/{{cookiecutter.repo_name}}/README.md

 To try out the demo locally:

-1. Make sure you have NPM and Grunt installed.
+1. Make sure you have NPM installed.
 2. Set up {{ cookiecutter.project_name }} and run it:

   ```bash